nystudio107/minify/README.md

 ## Minify all the things

-If you want to minify your entire HTML on the frontend, you can simply wrap your entire `_layout.twig` template (the one that other templates `extends`) in:
+If you want to minify your entire HTML on the frontend, you can simply wrap your entire `_layout.twig` template (the one that other templates `extends`):

 	{% minify %}
 			(Entire base HTML/Twig template here)